Puerto-Princesa Subterranean River National Park

 Outside site

 Illegal wildlife trade has been noted as a relatively recently emerging threat to the site and its biodiversity and is a general issue and threat across the island of Palawan.
 Several alarming reports regarding illegal trafficking of the Philippine Pangolin (Manis culionensis), which is only found on Palawan, have recently been published (Gomez and Sy, 2018; PCSD, 2019), including accounts of poaching in both the Puerto Princesa Subterranean River National Park (PPSRNP) and other protected areas on the island (Abano, 2019).
-A new report published by TRAFFIC found a worrying increase in Philippine Pangolins confiscated from the illegal trade in the Philippines in just the last two years (Sy and Krishnasamy, 2020), although it is not known if any of these were poached in the PPSRNP.
+A 2020 report published by TRAFFIC found a worrying increase in Philippine Pangolins confiscated from the illegal trade in the Philippines in just the last two years (Sy and Krishnasamy, 2020), although it is not known if any of these were poached in the PPSRNP.
 It is estimated that Philippine Pangolins have declined up to 95% in the last 40 years and it continues to face pressure (Alberts, 2020; PCSD, 2020).
 However, some Philippine Pangolins confiscated from the illegal trade have been released back in PPSRNP, as it is seen as one of the safest areas for Pangolins on Palawan (PCSD, 2020; IUCN Consultation, 2020b).
 The Palawan Council for Sustainable Development also report on large confiscations of marine species, such as turtles and sharks from around the island (Estoya et al., 2017).
 Despite the lack of reports of illegal wildlife trade impacting species within the World Heritage site, there is increasing concern for a number of species including the Philippine Cockatoo (Cacatua haematuropygia) and the Palawan Forest Turtle (Siebenrockiella leytensis), which are found within the site, after an increase in the number of confiscations involving these critically endangered species.
 During the Covid-19 pandemic, park rangers have continued to monitor the site, as there is a perceived risk that the lack of income from tourism might drive an increase in illegal poaching, logging and destructive fishing practices (Fabro, 2020a; Miranda, 2020).
 However, decades of marine conservation in PPSRNP is now helping to provide locals with abundant fish harvests, and to support to the recovery plan of the community, PPSRNP has been distributing relief goods including moringa seedlings, which also helps wildlife conservation as it is an important food source, particularly for the Katala bird (Ganancial and Sandig, 2000).
+In conclusion, for the World Heritage site specifically, the illegal wildlife trade is currently seen as a low threat given that the majority of the trade and illegal collection is happening in the broader Palawan.
+In 2023 the State Party reported how the threat of poaching, subsistence hunting and collection of wild plants was decreasing (State Party of the Philippines, 2023).

 (Land use change and illegal activities)